NumEconCopenhagen/projects-2024-darja-christian/examproject/README.md

+# Exam project
-For the examproject, we try to solve the given problem sets and subquestions.
+For the exam project, we try to solve the given problem sets and subquestions.
 The **results** of the project can be seen from running [exam_2024.ipynb](exam_2024.ipynb).
 The exam consists of three different problems, each containing 3-4 questions.